Kinlee2000/ICT171_Cloud_Project_Assigmnet_2_Personalportfolio/README.md

 3. Upload your portfolio html.zip to `/var/www/html`
 4. Configure DNS via Cloudflare to point your domain to the EC2 public IP
 5. Add SSL with Certbot

-Detailed documentation can be found in `35459148_kinley_gyeltshen_ICT171cloudproject.pdf`.
+Detailed documentation can be found in included PDF tutorial.

+---

 ## Summary of Changes to html template
 For this project, I customized the original `index.html` file from the [HTML5 UP - Solid State template](https://html5up.net/solid-state ) to create a personal portfolio website.
 The key changes include: